 Dry utilities including gas, electricity, and telecommunications

 Issuance of building permits for the housing units would be market driven and generally phased along with the necessary public improvements.
 The key aspect of the Specific Plan phasing plan is the provision of water, sewer, and road improvements to support the land uses.
-Required improvements would include water and wastewater pipelines, public and private roadways, drainage improvements, public trails, public park facilities, and a Clubhouse facility.
+Required improvements would include water and wastewater pipelines, public and private roadways, drainage improvements, public trails, public park facilities, and a Clubhouse facility and associated amenities.
 The majority of these facilities would be included in Phase I of the development for each respective residential village.
 The planned park facilities for each respective village would be constructed in phases concurrent with the issuance of building permits.
 More specifically, prior to issuance of building permits, the Clubhouse facility must be fully entitled with all necessary permits in place for construction and demolition.
 All public and private roadway improvements must be constructed prior to issuance of building permits to ensure adequate circulation to the satisfaction of the City of Escondido Engineering Department.

 Prior to construction of the common areas and single-family residences, review procedures would include (1) subdivision maps, (2) use/site plan review, (3) architectural review, and/or (4) grading plan review by the City of Escondido, the California Department of Transportation, and other relevant agencies; see Table 1-1, Proposed Discretionary Approvals and Permits.